 Reminiscing about the early days of the HD series, Henry chuckled as he recalled a conversation he had with his Western District Manager, Bob Lehman, “On our way out west to make sales calls on our platen letterpresses, I turned to Bob and said, ‘You ought to start selling these stamping presses in your territory,'” Henry recalled.
 And Bob replied, “There will never be more than two or three stamping presses placed on the west coast.”
 How quickly ‘never’ changes!

 It was also at this time that Henry took the company international.
-When, in 1964 the company recorded a 1,500 percent increase in overseas exports, Brandtjen & Kluge, Inc. was recognized by President Lyndon Johnson, and Henry received the “E Award” for export excellence.
+When, in 1964 the company recorded a 1,500 percent increase in overseas exports, Brandtjen & Kluge, LLC. was recognized by President Lyndon Johnson, and Henry received the “E Award” for export excellence.
 In 1971, by again doubling export sales, the company received the “E-Star Award” and was cited for excellence in developing export markets and contributing to the U.S. economy.
-The “E-Star Award,” the highest award a company can receive, is a proud accomplishment for Brandtjen & Kluge, Inc. and to this day, Kluge flies the flag that signifies the receipt of such a prestigious award.
+The “E-Star Award,” the highest award a company can receive, is a proud accomplishment for Brandtjen & Kluge, LLC. and to this day, Kluge flies the flag that signifies the receipt of such a prestigious award.